alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 ### PostgreSQL service maintenance times

 The PaaS PostgreSQL service is currently provided by Amazon Web Services RDS.
 Each PostgreSQL service you create will have a randomly-assigned weekly 30 minute maintenance window, during which there may be brief downtime.
-(To minimise downtime, select the ``*-HA-dedicated-9.5`` high availability plan, where the asterisk is the size of the plan).
-Minor version upgrades (for example from 9.4.1 to 9.4.2) will be applied during this window.
+(To minimise this downtime, select a high availability plan with `HA` in its name).

+Minor version upgrades (for example from 9.4.1 to 9.4.2) will be applied during the maintenance window.

 For more details, see the [Amazon RDS Maintenance documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Maintenance.html) [external page].

 If you need to know the time of your maintenance window, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
-Times will be from 22:00 to 06:00 UTC.
+Window start times will vary from 22:00 to 06:00 UTC.
 We will add the ability to set the time of the maintenance window in a future version of GOV.UK PaaS.

 ### PostgreSQL service backup

-The data stored within any PostgreSQL service you create is backed up using the standard Amazon RDS backup system.
+The data stored within any PostgreSQL service you create is backed up using the standard Amazon RDS backup system, except if you are using the free plan.

 Backups are taken nightly and data is retained for 7 days.